Lifestyle

 Understanding the Connection

-Yoga offers unique benefits for women with PCOS:
+Yoga offers some specific benefits for women with PMOS (PCOS):

-Stress Reduction: Chronic stress elevates cortisol, which can disrupt insulin sensitivity and hormonal balance.
-Yoga's emphasis on mindful movement and breathwork helps activate the parasympathetic nervous system, supporting the body's natural stress response.
+Stress Reduction: Chronic stress raises cortisol, which can disrupt insulin sensitivity and hormonal balance.
+The mindful movement and breathwork in yoga help switch on the parasympathetic nervous system, which supports the body's natural stress response.

-Improved Insulin Sensitivity: Regular, gentle movement helps the body use insulin more effectively, which is crucial for lifestyle support for women with PCOS.
+Improved Insulin Sensitivity: Regular, gentle movement helps the body use insulin more effectively, which matters a great deal as lifestyle support for women with PMOS (PCOS).

-Hormonal Regulation: Certain yoga poses and practices can support healthy circulation to the reproductive organs and endocrine system.
+Hormonal Regulation: Certain poses and practices support healthy circulation to the reproductive organs and the endocrine system.

 How Ayurveda Enhances Yoga Practice